Unruly, 'disheveled' man subdued on jet heading to Hawaii | New Country 923

-The man on the plane that left from Los Angeles was identified by law enforcement officials as Anil Uskanil, 25.
-He was taken into custody after the plane landed.
+The man on the plane was identified as Anil Uskanli, 25, of Turkey.
+He was taken into custody after the plane landed and given a medical evaluation before facing a possible federal charge of interference with a flight crew, Paul Delacourt, special agent in charge of the FBI’s Honolulu office, told reporters in Hawaii.

-Uskanil was also arrested before boarding the flight at Los Angeles International Airport for opening a door that led onto an airfield ramp, according to Los Angeles Airport Police, who identified Uskanil.

-He had been drinking, but police said he did not meet the criteria for being drunk in public, was given a date to appear in court on suspicion of misdemeanor trespassing and allowed to board.

-Passengers among the 181 flying on American Airlines Flight 31 staffed with six crew members took notice of Uskanil before the jet took off.
+Passengers among the 181 flying on American Airlines Flight 31 staffed with six crew members took notice of Uskanli before the jet took off from Los Angeles.

 Among the first to board were first class passengers Mark and Donna Basden, who found a laptop computer in a seat pocket in front of them.

-Note: This story has been corrected to accurately spell the last name of the suspect in the incident, Anil Uskanli.
-His name was initially misspelled by airport police.